 Lauragh is a very scenic small settlement in Kerry, Ireland, by the River Glantrasna close to the seaside.
 Although tiny, it has all the amenities needed for a self-catering break in southern Ireland, and is filled with rural charm and character.
 Tucked between Healy Pass and the sprawling Atlantic Ocean, Lauragh can be found on the Beara Peninsula, and is perfect for those looking to escape back to nature due to the gorgeous areas of enchanting woodlands, rolling hills and sky-high mountains which surround the village on all sides.
 This is an idyllic location for a rural country cottage holiday.

-Facts about what Lauragh near Kenmare offers for Self-Catering Holidays
+What Lauragh near Kenmare, Kerry offers for Self-Catering Holidays

 The Beara Peninsula is simply stunning and is a popular tourist trail which passes through several areas of beauty, including the gorgeous fishing port of Castletownbere where watersports can be undertaken, and as Lauragh is so close to the Healy Pass, it makes a brilliant base from which to explore this wild and rugged part of County Kerry on a cottage holiday.
 If you are a keen walker then there are several trails and paths which take you through this outstanding scenery, or you can choose to hire a bicycle to see it in a different way.